 A little maintenance regular upkeep can go along way.
 Before you schedule a annual maintenance visit, here are some things to be aware of that can help improve your comfort and the efficiency of your air conditioner.

 The most important maintenance task that will improve the efficiency of your air conditioner is to routinely replace or clean the air filters.
 Replace one-inch pleated filters once a month.

 If you’re unsure of the type of filter to use, Magma Air can recommend one based on your specific system.
 For all other filter sizes, our teck will check, clean, or replace them at your annual Air Conditioner Maintenance visit.

 Remember, filters may need more frequent attention if your air conditioner is in constant use, is subject to dusty conditions, or you have pets in the house.
 Contact Magma Air to find out what frequency of filter change is right for your system.

 Clean the air conditioner’s coils

 The air conditioner’s evaporator and condenser coils collect dirt over time.
 This dirt reduces airflow and insulates the coil, reducing its ability to absorb heat.
 Outdoor condenser coils can also become very dirty if the outdoor environment is dusty or if there is foliage nearby.

 To avoid these problems, Magma Air Conditioning will check and clean your air conditioner’s coils, if necessary, at your annual maintenance visit.
 Please see pictures of dirty coils in our gallery.

 Remove debris from the unit

 Over time, things like leaves, dirt and grass clippings will build up on the outside of your air conditioner, decreasing system capacity and reducing airflow.
-You should trim any shrubs or other plants back from around the air conditioner to keep from impeding airflow to and from the air conditioning unit.
+You should trim any shrubs or other plants back from around the air conditioner to keep from reducing airflow to and from the air conditioning unit.